 According to The Insurance Information Institute, a home fire is reported every 89 seconds.
 During the summer, this includes many outdoor fires as well.
 Residential properties are the second leading type of location for outdoor fires.
 Here at WebFirst Insurance, we want to ensure that you are as protected as possible against accidents like outside fires.

 Make safe outdoor cooking a priority

-- Move the grill away from siding, decking, and other things that catch fire
+- Move the grill away from flammable outdoor items, including siding and the deck.

 Use fire pits safely